Registering a ship in Bermuda is simple and straightforward.

 - Apply for the Class Nine Radio License, callsign and MMSI number: Class Nine Application Form,

-- Copy of the builder’s certificate or bill of sale is verified and confirmed to the registrar,
+- Submit the builder’s certificate or bill of sale,

-The ownership of a Bermuda ship is divided into 64 shares which are, themselves, indivisible.
-It is a requirement that a majority of the shares (at least 33) are owned by “qualified” persons.
-In general a person is a qualified person if they are:
+Ownership of a Bermuda registered ship must be divided into 64 shares which are, themselves, indivisible.
+A majority of these shares (at least 33) must be owned by “qualified” persons.

 - A British Citizen

 - A British Dependent Territories citizen